Controlling quantum chaos via Parrondo strategies on noisy intermediate-scale quantum hardware: Conclusion

 \onecolumngrid

 {\textbf{ APPENDIX}} Here, we describe additional details that support the findings of the main text.
 In Appendix~\ref{Algorithm}, we provide the algorithms used to visualize the transition from chaos to order in even (4) and odd (3) cycle graphs using Parrondo strategies.
-Appendix~\ref{trans} presents the transpiled quantum circuits of the 3 and 4 cycle graphs for the NISQ devices for one time step of the QW.
+Appendix~\ref{trans} presents the transpiled quantum circuits of the 3 and 4-cycle graphs for the NISQ devices for one time step of the QW.
 Appendix~\ref{depth} includes a calculation of the circuit depth for the 3-cycle implementation, based on modified quantum Fourier transforms (QFTs), and provides a general expression for depth as a function of time steps.
 Appendix~\ref{results} reports results from real hardware experiments conducted on \texttt{ibm\_brisbane} and \texttt{ibm\_kyiv}, including fidelity and probability distributions for 4- and 3-cycle walks, with and without DD techniques.
+Appendix~\ref{5} describes the calculation of Lyapunov exponent, which confirms whether we have chaotic and periodic quantum walks on cyclic graphs.
+Appendix~\ref{6} shows the probability distributions of quantum walks generated from combining the chaotic unitary operators $A$ and $B$ in sequences, $ABA...$, $ABB..$, and $AAB...$ on 4-cycle graphs.
+Appendix~\ref{7} provides the results obtained from comparing the probability distributions using Hellinger fidelity and Bhattacharya fidelity.